ninekorn/sccsvrunity-portefolio-draft-wip/README.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>Here is a video of my fracture script in 2016 <a href="https://www.facebook.com/sccoresystems/videos/133258430480993/">(20+) Facebook</a>:<br><br>Those projects, i have developped them myself, in my free time with my creativity and i will provide the references of certain scripts which aren't mine but easily available on unify wiki or/and the stackoverflow forums or/and the unity engine forums.
-To see the inverse kinematic in action in my projects, i have read/heard and understood the assets of ProgramYourFace on youtube, with minor modifications and he has two assets here<br><br><a href="https://www.youtube.com/watch?v=EQ6UKCftHCE">https://www.youtube.com/watch?v=EQ6UKCftHCE</a>... and here</p>
+To see the inverse kinematic in action in my projects, i have read/heard and understood the ik asset on github, with minor modifications and he has two assets here<br><br><a href="https://www.youtube.com/watch?v=EQ6UKCftHCE">https://www.youtube.com/watch?v=EQ6UKCftHCE</a>... and here</p>
 <!-- /wp:paragraph -->

 <!-- wp:embed {"url":"https://www.youtube.com/watch?v=kqbEoa7BGMY...","type":"rich","providerNameSlug":"youtube","responsive":true,"className":"wp-embed-aspect-16-9 wp-has-aspect-ratio"} -->